albedimaria/metatron_thesis/README.md

 You will need to run both `client` and `secondClient` to fully interact with the system.
 The frontend servers should run on different ports (`http://localhost:3001` and `http://localhost:3002`), and the backend on `http://localhost:5000`.

+## Executive Summary

+An **Executive Summary** document is available in the repository to provide a detailed overview of how the system works, including its purpose, key features, and the underlying concepts.
+You can find the document in the available files, and it is recommended to review it for a deeper understanding of the project.

 ## Contact
 If you have any questions, feel free to reach out:
 - **Email**: dimaria.alberto@outlook.com